LinkSpace: how it all started

 Post Navy and the birth of LinkSpace

 Andy got a reputation in The Navy as someone who could solve tech problems that arose, and one of his superiors on HMS Illustrious called him when they’d left the Navy.
-They had an issue in the Ministry of Defence (MOD) and he wanted to know if Andy had a solution.
+The chap had an issue in the Ministry of Defence (MOD) and he wanted to know if Andy had a solution.

 The MOD needed to keep a record of events going on all over the world that were non-operational, such as training events.
-They stored everything in a spreadsheet but it was huge.
+They stored everything in a spreadsheet, but it was huge.
 Because it wasn’t very secure, only one man was allowed to input data, and he was emailed around the clock with everything going on worldwide.
 And because only he could look at it, people asked him questions constantly too- such as, “what is happening in Brazil this month?”

 Andy’s former boss was pleased with the outcome, and the MOD took the software on, along with a number of other government departments too.
 It’s used in the Ministry of Justice and the Foreign and Commonwealth office as well as the MOD.